dietmarja/LLM-Elements/RAG/readme_RAG.md

 <h1 align="center">RAG</h1>

 Retrieval-Augmented Generation (RAG)  combines retrieval of relevant information, e.g., from pdf files, from the Web etc with generative models to create coherent and contextually rich responses.
 In this way RAG, injects operational knowledge into a pretrained large language model which has not been part of its training.
 The Colab notebook `rag_01.ipynb` introduces a simple RAG pipeline.
-The generative model used is T5-large (Text-to-Text Transfer Transformer) by Google,which is here made available via the transformer library from Huggingface.
 Its essential processing steps are:

 * Information Retrieval: Using the PyMuPDF library the code first extracts text from PDF files.
 It concatenates the text from all pages of each PDF file into a single string (eg., full_text_1, full_text_2 etc.).
 This step corresponds to the information retrieval component of RAG, where relevant information is retrieved from the documents.